bitboxer/atlas/content/blog/_index.md

 title: "The chess atlas blog"
 ---

-The chess atlas is part a knowledge base part a blog.
-Here is the blog part.
+The chess atlas is half knowledge-base half blog.
+Here is the half-blog part.